Rampage (1987 film): Reception

-In his review, film critic Roger Ebert gave Rampage three stars out of four saying, "This is not a movie about murder so much as a movie about insanity—as it applies to murder in modern American criminal courts...Friedkin['s] message is clear: Those who commit heinous crimes should pay for them, sane or insane.
+The film received a polarized response.
+Some critics ranked Rampage among Friedkin's best work.
+In his review, film critic Roger Ebert gave Rampage three stars out of four, saying: "This is not a movie about murder so much as a movie about insanity—as it applies to murder in modern American criminal courts...Friedkin['s] message is clear: Those who commit heinous crimes should pay for them, sane or insane.
 You kill somebody, you fry—unless the verdict is murky or there were extenuating circumstances."
+Janet Maslin of The New York Times praised the acting and commented: "Rampage has a no-frills, realistic look that serves its subject well, and it avoids an exploitative tone."